 Maybe this sounds a bit overwhelming without any visual representation or practical examples, but once you understand it clearly, you can then figure this out for any key very easily, just by following a simple formula.

 The key of C Major is the easiest to comprehend, due to the fact that it has no sharpened or flattened notes, which makes it the perfect key to understand how this concept works, so you can apply it to other keys later on.
-If you want more in this series, check out our article about chord key charts.
+If you want more in this series, check read our article on how to find the key of a song, and our article on chord key charts.

 Want to learn more about music theory?